-Download the Customs Trade Partnership Against Terrorism (CTPAT) Key Terms Whitepaper
+Download the Customs Trade Partnership Against Terrorism (CTPAT) Key Terms Glossary

 In order to be CTPAT certified or compliant, a supply chain partner must meet the minimum security requirements as defined by CBP (US Customs and Border Protection) by answering a set of questions.
 The Automotive Industry Action Group (AIAG), in collaboration with several member companies, developed a common system to be used by automotive importers and their supply chain partners’ suppliers to comply with CTPAT requirements.

-Some benefits of a common CTPAT questionnaire & corrective actions system:
+Some benefits of a common CTPAT questionnaire & corrective actions system include:

-- OEMs and their partners have a common process to request, compete, and evaluate supply chain security
+- Importers and their supply chain business partners have a common process to request, complete, and evaluate supply chain security compliance.

-- Suppliers that have multiple OEMs as customers need only answer one questionnaire
+- Suppliers that have multiple importers as customers need only answer one questionnaire.

-Fill out the form on this page and get your helpful list of key CTPAT terms.
+Fill out the form on this page and get your helpful list of key CTPAT terms today!